A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

-In 2012, Y. Xie et al.~{~\cite{markov_2013}} proposed a novel approach to model the oscillatory behavior of network traffic using Nested Hidden Markov Models (NHMMs) with variable state-duration.
-The proposed model synthesizes traffic traces that match the input trace's characteristics such as temporal structure of oscillating behavior, statistical properties, self-similarity, queuing behavior, and multiscale energy distribution.
-The authors address the limitations of traditional Hidden Markov Models (HMM) and MMPPs, which can suffer from overfitting and increased computational complexity when increasing the number of states.
-NHMMs, on the other hand, provide a more effective and flexible approach.
-The model employs a hierarchical structure, consisting of two nested hidden Markov chains and an observable process.
-The first-layer hidden Markov chain, with variable state-duration, controls the overall oscillatory process.
-The second-layer hidden Markov chain models the local fluctuations within the oscillatory process, conditioned on the first-layer Markov chain.
-The results demonstrate the superior performance of NHMMs with variable state-duration in capturing the time structure of real network traffic.
-Compared to empirical statistical methods, multifractal wavelet methods, HMMs, and MMPPs, NHMMs more accurately match the oscillation characteristics, self-similarity, and queuing behavior of the input traces.
+In 2012, Y.Xie et al.~\cite{markov_2013} proposed Nested Hidden MMs (NHMMs) with variable state-duration to model oscillatory network traffic.
+The model synthesizes traces that preserve temporal oscillations, self-similarity, statistical properties, queuing behavior, and multiscale energy distribution.
+Unlike Hidden Markov Models (HMMs) and MMPPs, which face overfitting and high complexity with more states, NHMMs use a hierarchical structure of two nested chains: the first controls overall oscillations, and the second models local fluctuations.
+Results show NHMMs outperform empirical, multifractal, HMM, and MMPP methods in capturing traffic dynamics.

-The authors in {\cite{markov_2008}} utilize hidden Markov models to model inter packet time and packet size for Internet traffic from multiple application-layer protocols.
+The authors in {\cite{markov_2008}} utilize HMMs to model inter packet time and packet size for Internet traffic from multiple application-layer protocols.
 The authors evaluate the model's ability to learn, generate, and predict realistic packet-level traffic patterns through automated analysis of empirical traffic traces, focusing on the marginal distributions, auto-covariance, and cross-covariance of inter-packet time and packet size.
 The work shows that the proposed model is capable of predicting the short-term future behavior of the analyzed traffic based on limited monitored traffic.
-Unlike previous work, which primarily focused on HTTP, this study extends the application of HMMs to other application-layer protocols such as SMTP.
+Unlike previous work, which primarily focused on HTTP, this study extends the application of HMMs to other application-layer protocols such as Simple Mail Transfer Protocol (SMTP).